-Changes in cha pter March 2020 KM, KS
+Changes in chapter March 2021 KM, KS

 The emissions are slightly increasing due to increased kilometrage of vehicles as seen in Figure 3.9.
-The emissions are slightly increasing due to increased kilometrage.
 The road abrasion trend follows the vehicle kilometrage trend (Table 3.9).

 Figure 3.9.
-Emissions from road abrasion 1980-2018.
+Emissions from road abrasion 1980-2019.